soniah/blog/content/posts/2010-06-23-windows-autologon.md

 tags:
   - Windows
 ---
-The only time I use Windows is as a virtual machine &#8220;appliance&#8221; ie it&#8217;s running some application that I have to run, that only runs on Windows.
+The only time I use Windows is as a virtual machine &#8220;appliance&#8221; ie it's running some application that I have to run, that only runs on Windows.

 <!--more-->

-Often I want the VM to just logon automagically; here&#8217;s a registry file to do so.
+Often I want the VM to just logon automagically; here's a registry file to do so.
 Save it as foo.reg and double click on it:

 <pre>Windows Registry Editor Version 5.00